 Journalists will therefore be receptive to you if you pitch through Twitter and LinkedIn than using their Facebook profiles where you will end up looking like some stalker.

-Having said that, the best place to source for all this information (name, email address, niche, keywords, last 10 articles, Twitter and LinkedIn accounts) at once for each of the journalists in your list is at a PR agency like Pressfarm.
-(Disclaimer; Yes, I work here and I believe that our self-service portal is the best place to find all this information without scraping a million webpages trying to find that email address.
-We save so many founders and PR people time and energy that they would rather commit to more important things like writing an email pitch and actually reaching out to the journalists)
+Having said that, the best place to source for all this information at once for each of the journalists in your list is at a PR agency like Pressfarm.
+(Disclaimer; Yes, I work here and I believe that our self-service portal is the best place to find all this information without scraping a million webpages trying to find that one email address.
+We save so many founders and PR professionals time and energy that they would rather commit to more important things like writing an email pitch and actually reaching out to the journalists)

 Once you sign up for any of our packages, you have access to a database with valuable information about more than 50k journalists from several niches and publications within the United States, Canada, Australia and the UK.